Not yet registered? Create a OverBlog!

 A guide to tenants insurance

-Many people think that if they do not own a property, there is no need for them to take an insurance as it is the landlord’s responsibility.
-This is, however, not the case because tenants should also take out an insurance to protect their personal property and liability to third parties.
-Landlords are not responsible for tenants personal losses.
+Many people think that if they do not own a property, there is no need for them to take an insurance as it is the landlord’s responsibility. this is, however, not the case because tenants should also take out an insurance to protect their personal property and liability to third parties. landlords are not responsible for tenants personal losses.